 Relations between Switzerland and Slovenia are excellent.
-In addition to close personal and cultural ties, the two countries are united by a series of bilateral agreements and a high quality of cooperation in multilateral organisations.
+In addition to close personal, economic, scientific and cultural ties, the two countries are united by a series of bilateral agreements and a high quality of cooperation in multilateral organisations.
 Both Alpine countries, Switzerland and Slovenia have much in common and similar mindsets.

 Key aspects of diplomatic relations

 The two states have agreements and conventions on the protection of investments, double taxation and social security.
 In 2008, they signed an agreement on scientific and technical cooperation.